RyoKawada/japan-inbound-tourism-time-series-forecast/README.md

 # Time Series Forecasting of Visitor Arrivals to Japan
-Time series forecast of inbound tourist numbers in Japan.
+Using SARIMA and Prophet models to analyze seasonality and forecast inbound tourism demand.